hejob/taichi-fvm2d-fluid-ns/README.md

     <img height="180px" src="./docs/forwardstep_ma.png" />
 </div>

-The result shows appropriate shock shapes using van Leer method. `More validations are needed as both Roe-RHLL and dual-time marching is caught in convergence problems.
+The result shows appropriate shock shapes using van Leer method. `More validations are needed as dual-time marching is caught in convergence problems.
 And further precise time-related qunatitative analysis is needed`

 ## Future work